ZakariaICT/BallTickets/Portfolio.md

 ![msedge_JBYPIu89qJ](https://user-images.githubusercontent.com/99720725/167800512-dbb726cf-8dc3-4277-a57a-26faec8d12af.png)

 Also i made a JAVA project where i did make a bit of code in.
 I now know how to make tables from my java code to my mssql database.
 I can do this because of my connection that i made in my code.

+###### What did i use?

+To get the frontend like this i used JS and CSS files.
+I also used a bit of HTML code in my JS files to style my tables etc.

+###### API

+To get all the coins and all information about the coins i used an API.
+This is an API from coingecko.
+So what I did is I got all data via an url of coingecko.
+Because i use this url i can fetch all data from this API. so after getting all data i picked everything i need from the API and placed this on a good spot in my HTML code.
+This is the information you can see on my homepage.

 #### <ins> Learning Outcome 2 </ins>